-- A. Community Property and Separate Property. - 1.
+- A. Community Property and Separate Property - 1.
 Various community property regimes are typically found in civil law jurisdictions. - a.
 E.g. many countries of continental Europe, Scotland, the countries of South America, Mexico, Louisiana, Japan, Korea and Taiwan. - 2.
 Some common law jurisdictions nonetheless embrace various forms of community property. - a.
 Arizona, California, Idaho, Nevada, New Mexico, Texas, Washington and Wisconsin. - b.
 In Alaska by statutory election (separate property by default). - 3.
-Separate property regimes are the norm in common law jurisdictions, including England and Wales, India, Australia, New Zealand, most American states, most Canadian provinces and territories, and about everywhere else the English have been. - 4.
-Some jurisdictions have a matrimonial property regime that essentially embraces characteristics of separate and community property, which will be referred to as a hybrid regimes.
-Examples are Germany, Québec and Ontario. - B. Typical (and Non-Typical) Elements of Separate Property Regimes. - 1.
-Property acquired by a spouse before marriage and during marriage is that person's own separate property, and he or she is free to use and dispose of it at will. - 2.
+Separate property regimes are the norm in common law jurisdictions, including England and Wales, India, Australia, New Zealand, most American states, and most Canadian provinces and territories. - 4.
+Some jurisdictions have a matrimonial property regime that essentially embraces characteristics of separate and community property, which will be referred to as a hybrid regime.
+Examples are Germany, Québec and Ontario.

+B. Typical (and Non-Typical) Elements of Separate Property Regimes

+- 1. Property acquired by a spouse before marriage and during marriage is that person's own separate property, and he or she is free to use and dispose of it at will. - 2.
 At the death of one spouse, the surviving spouse has certain protective rights, such as an elective share, the right to remain in the residence, and a support allowance.
 These rights may apply to only probate assets (as in Ohio) or to a greater augmented estate. - 3.
 The mere joint titling of personal property does not change its separate nature; it may, however, act as a testamentary substitute.
-Uniform Probate Code §§ 6-103(a), 6-104(a).
-In re Estate of Thompson, 66 Ohio St.2d 433, 423 N.E.2d 90 (1981) (adopting UPC §6-103(a); contributions to joint and survivorship account by husband remained husband's sole property during his life in the absence of clear and convincing evidence to the contrary); Wright

-- v.
-Bloom, 69 Ohio St.3d 596, 635 N.E.2d 31 (1994) (creation of survivorship account is conclusive evidence of intent to transfer funds to survivor at depositor's death). - 4.
-Creditors of one spouse cannot reach the separate property of the other. - 5.
+Uniform Probate Code §§ 6-103(a), 6-104(a). - 4.
+Creditors of one spouse cannot reach the separate property of the other, except in the case of a fraudulent transfer. - 5.
 Non-Typical: during coverture, a spouse not in title has a dower or curtesy interest in real property holdings of the other spouse. - 6.
 Forms of joint ownership exist, depending on the jurisdiction. - a.
 Tenancy in common. - b.
 Joint tenancy with right of survivorship. - c.
-Tenancy by the entireties.

-C. Generally Common Elements of Community Property Regimes.
+Tenancy by the entireties. - C. Generally Common Elements of Community Property Regimes